Consumer Packaged Goods: The State of CPG and 7 Top Brand Examples

 What’s more, there are tons of new, smaller players shaking up this market—like OLIPOP, Athletic Greens, and Brightland.
 As we’ll cover here, CPG companies are innovating fast, and the landscape is changing.

-Several “older” CPG brands (think: Dove, Suave, and Pepsi) are turning to alternate channels like direct-to-consumer (DTC), social media selling, and influencer marketing to keep up with the successful up-and-coming brands in their niches.
+Several “older” CPG brands (think: Dove, Suave, and Pepsi) are turning to alternate channels like direct-to-consumer (DTC), social media marketing, and influencer marketing to keep up with the successful up-and-coming brands in their niches.

 In this post, we’re diving into all things CPG, from what CPG brands are to a list of the top consumer packaged goods companies in 2023 and more.

-What are consumer packaged goods?
+What are CPGs (consumer packaged goods)?

 Consumer packaged goods (CPG) are products customers use regularly and therefore need to replenish frequently—like food, beverages, over-the-counter drugs, as well as cleaning and beauty products.